AgoraNomic/Webmastor/docs/index.md

 Welcome!
-This is the Webmastor's homepage, currently maintained by the inaugural Agoran Webmastor, nch.
+This is the Webmastor's homepage, currently maintained by the inaugural Agoran Webmastor, nix.
 Below is a 'live' version of the Webmastor's report.

-**Last Updated: 7/21/2020 15:26 (UTC)**
+**Last Updated: 7/21/2020 15:59 (UTC)**

 Directory
 ---------